ryantd42/NY-Legislative-Git/2023/A3749A-2023/bill.md

   February 7, 2023
   ___________

- Introduced  by M. of A. MAHER -- read once and referred to the Committee on Codes
+ Introduced  by  M.  of A. MAHER, E. BROWN, BENDETT, DeSTEFANO, LEMONDES, BRABENEC, McDONOUGH -- read once and  referred  to  the  Committee  on Codes  --  recommitted  to  the  Committee on Codes in accordance with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the criminal procedure  law,  in  relation  to  granting peace  officer status to uniformed court officers in the town of Mont- gomery